History of the graphical user interface: 3D user interface

-In the first decade of the 21st century, the rapid development of GPUs led to a trend for the inclusion of 3D effects in window management.
-It is based in experimental research in user interface design trying to expand the expressive power of the existing toolkits in order to enhance the physical cues that allow for direct manipulation.
+In the first decade of the 21st century, the rapid development of graphics processing units (GPUs) led to a trend to include 3D effects in window management.
+It is based in experimental research in user interface design trying to expand the expressive power of the existing toolkits to enhance the physical cues that allow for direct manipulation.
 New effects common to several projects are scale resizing and zooming, several windows transformations and animations (wobbly windows, smooth minimization to system tray...), composition of images (used for window drop shadows and transparency) and enhancing the global organization of open windows (zooming to virtual desktops, desktop cube, Exposé, etc.) The proof-of-concept BumpTop desktop combines a physical representation of documents with tools for document classification possible only in the simulated environment, like instant reordering and automated grouping of related documents.

 These effects are popularized thanks to the widespread use of 3D video cards (mainly due to gaming) which allow for complex visual processing with low CPU use, using the 3D acceleration in most modern graphics cards to render the application clients in a 3D scene.
 The application window is drawn off-screen in a pixel buffer, and the graphics card renders it into the 3D scene.

 This can have the advantage of moving some of the window rendering to the GPU on the graphics card and thus reducing the load on the main CPU, but the facilities that allow this must be available on the graphics card to be able to take advantage of this.

 Examples of 3D user-interface software include Xgl and Compiz from Novell, and AIGLX bundled with Red Hat/Fedora.
-Quartz Extreme for macOS and Windows 7 and Vista's Aero interface use 3D rendering for shading and transparency effects as well as Exposé and Windows Flip and Flip 3D, respectively.
-Windows Vista uses Direct3D to accomplish this, whereas the other interfaces use OpenGL.
+Quartz Extreme for macOS and Windows 7 and Vista's Aero interface use 3D rendering for shading and transparency effects, and Exposé and Windows Flip and Flip 3D, respectively.
+Windows Vista uses Direct3D to perform this, but the other interfaces use OpenGL.